 Developed economies and rapid industrialization has led to the exponential growth of the cargo transport industry.
-85% of international trade is done using ocean freight with a very vast majority of these cargo being transported in shipping containers.
+85% of international trade is done using ocean freight, with most cargo being transported in shipping containers.

 The largest of such vessels can accommodate about 23000 TEU!
-Statistics of the World Bank show that close to 800 million TEU containers were shipped globally in 2019.
+World Bank statistics show that nearly 800 million TEU containers were shipped globally in 2019.

 The COVID-19 pandemic had a negative impact on world trade and the movement of goods.
-However, the discovery of vaccines in 2021 to combat the pandemic is seen as the silver lining and the world’s economy is expected to bounce back.
+However, the discovery of vaccines in 2021 to combat the pandemic is the silver lining, and the world’s economy is expected to bounce back.

 Origin of the Modern Intermodal Container

-Before the shipping container came into the scene, the cargo was usually loaded inside boxes of different sizes for handloading onto trucks and ships.
+The history of teu goes back to the mid-1950s.
+Before the shipping container and the teu unit came into the scene, the cargo was usually loaded on shipping vessels, inside boxes, crates or barrels of different sizes for handloading onto trucks and ships.

-Malcolm Maclean, an American transport entrepreneur developed the first container made of corrugated steel in 1955 that could be easily transported on a truck or ship.
-He later sold the idea of his invention to the United States military which used these boxes to transport military equipment.
+Malcolm Mclean, an American transport entrepreneur, developed the first container made of corrugated steel in 1955 that could be easily transported on a truck or ship.
+He later sold the idea of his invention to the United States military, which used these boxes to transport military equipment.

-The two decades following the invention saw containers of different sizes and locking mechanisms that posed problems when it came to loading on different trucks and ships.
+The two decades following the invention saw many container types with varying sizes and locking mechanisms that posed problems loading on trucks and ships.
 In the following years, these problems were gradually sorted out.

 The first standard container vessel launched in 1968 was Hakone Maru, a Japanese registered ship.
 This ship sailed between Japan and the west coast of the US.
-It catered to the transport of TEU containers and it could transport 752 twenty-foot equivalent unit containers.
+It catered to transporting TEU containers and could transport 752 twenty-foot equivalent unit containers.

-Along with the different modes of transport that cater to the industry, the equipment used for transporting goods, and the technology used have also evolved.
+Along with the different modes of transport that cater to the shipping industry, the equipment used for transporting goods and technology has also evolved.
 Modern cranes and cargo handling equipment are just two examples.

 Related reading: What is an Intermodal Container?